4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ## 3. Multi-Row Aggregation  over Multiple Tables

 For aggregation over multiple tables, OpenMLDB extends the standard WINDOW syntax and adds [WINDOW UNION](../reference/sql/dql/WINDOW_CLAUSE.md#window-union) syntax.
-WINDOW UNION supports splicing multiple pieces of data from the secondary table to form a window on secondary table.
+WINDOW UNION supports combining multiple pieces of data from the secondary table to form a window on secondary table.
-Based on the secondary table splicing window, it is convenient to construct the multi-row aggregation feature of the secondary table.
+Based on the time window, it is convenient to construct the multi-row aggregation feature of the secondary table.
 Similarly, two steps need to be completed to construct the multi-row aggregation feature of the secondary table:

-- Step 1: Define the secondary table splicing window.
+- Step 1: Define the time window over multiple tables.
 - Step 2: Construct the multi-row aggregation feature of the secondary table on the window constructed in Step 1.

-### 3.1 Step 1: Define the Sub Table Splicing Window
+### 3.1 Step 1: Define the Time Window over Multiple Tables

 Each row of the main table can concat multiple rows from the secondary table according to a certain column, and it is allowed to define the time interval or number interval of the data that can be combined.
-We use the WINDOW UNION to define the secondary table splicing condition and interval range.
-To make it easier to understand, we call this kind of windows as secondary table splicing windows.
+We use the WINDOW UNION to define the secondary table combining condition and interval range.
+To make it easier to understand, we call this kind of windows as secondary table combining windows.

-The syntax of creating a secondary table splicing window is defined as:
+The syntax of creating a secondary table combining window is defined as:

 ```sql
 window window_name as (UNION other_table PARTITION BY key_col ORDER BY order_col ROWS_RANGE｜ROWS BETWEEN StartFrameBound AND EndFrameBound)